Renewable

 Heat Pump Controller

-All of Grant’s Aerona³ models are supplied as standard with a heat pump controller through which all the heat pump’s functions can be adjusted.
-This is a remote controller that is installed indoors, away from the heat pump, to allow end-users easy access from either their kitchen or utility room for example.
-This controller has a minimalistic, modern look with a white casing enclosing a LCD display and the control buttons.
+Grant’s Aerona³ models are designed to be installed with a heat pump controller through which all the heat pump’s functions can be adjusted.
+Grant UK supply two controller options – the Aerona Remote Controller and the Aerona Smart Controller.
+Both of these controllers must be installed indoors, away from the heat pump, to allow you easy access from either your kitchen or utility room for example.

 App-enabled Controls

 The Aerona³ air source heat pumps are suitable for use with S-Plan heating control systems which means they are compatible with the majority of third-party controls.
 This means that the heat pump can be managed remotely when such controls come with WiFi connectivity and a supporting app allowing you to adjust your room temperatures via a mobile device.
-It is really important to stress that these control systems, and not the Aerona³ heat pump controller, are what should be used by homeowners to set room temperatures and adjust radiator temperatures.
-The compatibility of the Aerona³ heat pump with app-enabled third-party controls can give homeowners even greater control of their home heating so that they can achieve complete comfort in every room.

 Understanding ‘Setback’